erickz/trial-arca/README.md

-Made with Laravel 8, PHP 8.0 and MYSQL 5.7
+Project made with Laravel 8, PHP 8.0 and MYSQL 5.7

 # Installation
 ## Dependencies